-The Civil Rights Policy can be found online.
+The Civil Rights Policy28 can be found online.

-CMC's process for investigating and responding to reports of violations of this Policy, including the procedures related to the imposition of Interim Measures or disciplinary measures against an individual alleged to be responsible for a violation, is set out in the CMC's Civil Rights Grievance Procedures ("Grievance Procedures" or "Grievance Process").
+CMC's process for investigating and responding to reports of violations of this Policy, including the procedures related to the imposition of Interim Measures or disciplinary measures against an individual alleged to be responsible for a violation, is set out in the CMC's Civil Rights Grievance Procedures ("Grievance Procedures").